By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Al Gurg: ‘We’ve Witnessed Remarkable Outcomes’Taking advantage of the large contingent of International Publishers Association (IPA) leadership figures who are here in the United Arab Emirates this week for the Sharjah International Book Fair and specifically for its Sharjah Publishers’ Conference, the Africa Publishing Innovation Fund (APIF) committee has held a meeting at the House of Widsom to explore “ways to scale up and enhance these projects” funded by the program.

-As Publishing Perspectives noted in June, for example, one of the most interesting aspects of the work of this fund—jointly created with Dubai Cares—has been how it has questioned the traditional emphasis in many African on government-funded textbook production.
+As Publishing Perspectives noted in June, for example, one of the most interesting aspects of the work of this fund—jointly created with Dubai Cares—has been how it has questioned the traditional emphasis in many African markets on government-funded textbook production.

 As Samuel Kolawole of University Press in Nigeria pointed out in his appearance on a panel moderated by Publishing Perspectives, a heavy focus on textbooks and other educational materials has tended to make the challenges of the coronavirus COVID-19 pandemic severely intense for many of Africa’s publishers.